Course Outline

 Course Topics

-• Systematic and explicit teaching practices
+• Systematic and explicit teaching practices, matching teaching strategies to children's developmental needs

 • Phonemic awareness, phonics, phonological awareness, fluency, vocabulary, comprehension, oral language

-• Auditory and visual processing strategies that include attending, searching, confirming, self-correcting.
+• Auditory and visual processing strategies that include attending, searching, confirming, self-correcting

-• Cueing systems - grapho-phonic (phonics, phonemic and phonological awareness), syntactic (grammar), semantic (meaning, vocabulary, comprehension) pragmatic (Standard and non-Standard English), and paralinguistic (punctuation, layout, captions).
+• Cueing systems - grapho-phonic (phonics, phonemic and phonological awareness), syntactic (grammar), semantic (meaning, vocabulary, comprehension) pragmatic (Standard and non-Standard English), and paralinguistic (punctuation, layout, captions)

 • Assessment, reporting and records keeping practices in reading and writing